Algebraic operads up to homotopy: Operads and cooperads

+where all elements of $\mathrm{leaves}(T)$ are maximal.
+Moreover, for any $v \in \mathrm{vert}(T)$, the inputs of $v$ are the edges $e>v$ so that there is no edge $e'$ so that $e>e'>v$.
+The number of inputs of a vertex $v$ is denoted $\# v$.We have in particular a smallest element called the root.
+An isomorphism of trees is an isomorphism of posets that preserves the partition leaves-vertices.
+This gives is the groupoid of trees $\mathsf{Trees}$. \end{defin}

-\begin{defin}[Tree module] Let $\VV$ be an $\mbs$-module (graded or differential graded) and let $T$ be a nonplanar tree with $p$ vertices and $q$ leaves.
-Let $\bigotimes_T \VV$ be the following graded $\mbk$-module (resp. chain complex)
+\begin{defin}[Tree module] Let $\VV$ be an $\mbs$-module (graded or differential graded) and let $T$ be a tree with $p$ vertices and $q$ leaves.
+For any vertex $v$, let $\VV(v)$ be the right module over the automorphism group of inputs of $v$